Tips To Write A Construction Site-Specific Safety Plan

 Assign Roles and Responsibilities

-Whether you’re the GM or a subcontract on the job site, include the roles and responsibilities in your SSSP.
-This section identifies and names the project manager, emergency contact person and competent person and the responsibilities these key personnel will take for the major safety components on the job site each day.
+Whether you’re the general manager or a subcontractor on the job site, include roles and responsibilities in your SSSP.
+This section identifies and names the project manager, emergency contact person and competent person and describes the responsibilities these key personnel will take for major safety components each day.

 Create a Thorough Incident Response Plan